ssem-git/python3-8ball-cli/README.md

 ## Summary
 A simple Python3 CLI 8ball, for all your burning questions - based on the real life magic 8ball.<br />
-NOTE: All answers are random, and are not to be taken seriously!<br />

 ---
 ## Installation